Thursday, August 27, 2015

 9. Why Don't We Do It In the Road?

-Where this one is concerned, I can defend my favoring of the Beatles more silly songs on the basis that "Why Don't We Do It In the Road?" has the best vocals outside of "Hey Jude" that Paul McCartney ever laid down.
+Where this one is concerned, I can defend my favoring of The Beatles' more silly songs on the basis that "Why Don't We Do It In the Road?" has the best vocals outside of "Hey Jude" that Paul McCartney ever laid down.
 Similar to "You Know My Name (Look Up the Number)", this simply features the song's title sung over and over again with the occasional "No one will be watching us" line thrown in.
 The simplest of inspiration came from McCartney watching two monkeys go at it in Rishikesh, India, at which point the Beatle thought to himself, "If only humans could so casually bone like that".
 I assume those were his exact words.
-Paul cut a version entirely by himself on Oct 9th, 1968 while John and George were busy elsewhere and then the next day cut the final version with Ringo while the other two Beatles once again were overseeing overdubs to "Glass Onion" and "Piggies" respectively.
+Paul cut a version entirely by himself on Oct 9th, 1968 while John and George were busy elsewhere, and then the next day he cut the final version with Ringo while the other two Beatles once again were overseeing overdubs to "Glass Onion" and "Piggies".

 8. Dear Prudence

-John's best (White Album) song was famously written about Mia Farrow's sister Prudence who got really into the whole meditation part during the Maharishi Mahesh Yogi retreat in Rishikesh, India by refusing to leave her bungalow until she reached the ultimate state of higher consciousness.
-Or something.
-Apparently John and a few others used to sing to her to come out and play, "It's a beautiful day" and the lot.
-Though truth be told, this song could be about scrotums and pancakes and it would be just as fantastic.
+John's best The Beatles (White Album) song was famously written about Mia Farrow's sister Prudence who got so into the whole meditation part during the Maharishi Mahesh Yogi retreat in Rishikesh, India that she refused to leave her bungalow until she reached the ultimate state of higher consciousness.
+Apparently, John and a few others used to sing to her to come out and play, to no avail.
+Though truth be told, this song could be about scrotums and pancakes and it would still be fantastic.
 John, Paul, and George recorded it Ringo-less on Aug 28th-30th at Trident Studios as their drummer had temporarily quit the band at the time.
-Paul also supplied drums to (The White Album's) opener "Back In the U.S.S.R.", making "Dear Prudence" the second song in a row on the album to not feature Mr. Starr.
-Paul does a more than admirable job on both of these tracks, but "Prudence" excels everywhere from the bass part, to George's lead guitar, to of course the finger-picked guitar melody and John's flawless vocal one.
+Paul also supplied drums to the album's opener "Back In the U.S.S.R.", making "Dear Prudence" the second song in a row on the album to not feature Mr. Starr.
+Paul does a more than admirable job on both of these tracks, but "Prudence" excels everywhere from the bass part, to George's lead guitar, to of course the finger-picked guitar melody and John's flawless vocal.

 7. Blackbird

-Once again, the Beatles cleverly use the slang "bird" to mean a woman and yes "Blackbird" took its inspiration from the racial injustices specifically in the U.S. at the time in 1968.
-This poetic masterpiece from Paul is the ultimate highlight on (The White Album) and after reading this whole thing, you can tell that that is saying something as nearly that entire album made this list.
-It is my favorite album ever made and here we reach the top.
+Once again, The Beatles cleverly use the slang "bird" to mean a woman, "Blackbird" taking its inspiration from the racial injustices in the U.S. at the time in 1968.
+This poetic masterpiece from Paul is the ultimate highlight on The Beatles (The White Album), and after reading this whole thing, you can tell that that is saying something as nearly that entire album made this list.
 Paul performed the song solo on June 11th, 1968, tapping his feet audibly along with playing a Martin acoustic.
 Similar to "Yesterday" three years previously, George Martin simply let Paul go, only actual blackbird noises and part of the double-tracked vocal getting added on later.
-Musically, "Blackbird" is classically inspired by the Bach piece "Bourrée In E Minor", something both he and George attempted to learn as teenagers to show off to other kids and musicians, (and probably "birds"), to impress them.
-I have also tried to learn this song and at this writing, I can get as far as the first four chords.
-So yeah, Paul is better than me.
+Musically, "Blackbird" is classically inspired by the Bach piece "Bourrée In E Minor", something that both Paul and George attempted to learn as teenagers to show off to the other kids and musicians, (and probably "birds"), to impress them.

 6. A Day In the Life